 The Best Hot Pot Restaurants in Toronto

-Here are the best hot pot restaurants in Toronto.
+Here is the best hot pot in Toronto.

 Look no further than the intriguingly-named Morals Village if you're after an upscale hot pot experience that combines the elegance of Eastern cuisine with premium Western ingredients like certified Angus beef.
 Prices start at $23.95 with broths starting at an additional $2.50, which is reasonable given its fancy ambience and top-notch service.

 Arguably the best-known name in the Toronto hot pot scene, this Mongolian chain attracts throngs of long-time regulars with its flavourful broths, like garlic and lemongrass, along with choice cuts of meat.
 The place can get very busy at mealtimes so call ahead.
 At $20.99 for dinner, it's pretty easy on the budget compared to many other AYCE hot pot establishments.

 Despite being a bit tricky to find, this cute little restaurant is where you should go if you like a bit of silly fun during your hot pot dining experience.
 Featuring what they proudly call the spiciest hot pot broth around, the restaurant also provides props for fun pictures at your table.
 Funky decor, a loud atmosphere, and excellent ingredients make this place a must-visit.
 Pricing starts at $25.95.

 Have you ever wondered what happens when you mix fusion cuisine ideas with hot pot?
 At Hopo Fusion wonder no more, as you can sample delicious creative concoctions such as the Malaysian laksa broth and tom yum soup as bases for your hot pot creations.
 It's not AYCE (instead get convenient pre-mixed soup and ingredient combinations in individual pots), which means it's budget friendly starting at around $11.99.